kbruegge/streams-cta/README.md

 For Mac users the path to the codestyles folder is: ```~/Library/Preferences/IdeaICxx/codestyles``` Afterwards your IDE can e.g. reformat your code to the Code Style suggested there (in IntelliJ: ```Code```-> ```Reformat Code...```).

+## Other resources

+Heres a bunch of other proposals and design overviews for the CTA project

+ - https://pos.sissa.it/archive/conferences/236/985/ICRC2015_985.pdf (Low Level Data proposal)
+ - https://arxiv.org/abs/1509.01963 (The On-Site Analysis of the Cherenkov Telescope Array)